Functional Medicine Doctor & Lifestyle Medicine located in Westlake Village, CA & Naples, FL

 Even if you work out every day, there is always room for improvement in your strength, stamina, and cognitive functioning.
-At Vibrance Health in Westlake Village, California, you can optimize your workout routine by adding Cyclic Variations in Adaptive Conditioning™ (CVAC) sessions under the supervision of functional medicine physician Darren Clair, MD.
+At our Westlake Village, CA location you can optimize your workout routine by adding Cyclic Variations in Adaptive Conditioning™ (CVAC) sessions under the supervision of integrative medicine specialist Darren Clair, MD.
 To learn more about the CVAC process and how it can boost your performance, call Vibrance Health for an appointment or request one online today.

 CVAC is a process that you can use to boost your athletic performance, whether you’re a seasoned athlete or severely out of shape.
 You can use the process to supplement your regular exercise regimen and improve your overall health.

 What should I expect during a CVAC treatment?

 During the 20-minute CVAC process at Vibrance Health, you sit in a small but comfortable pod that does all of the work for you.
 The clean, fresh air inside the pod fluctuates in pressure to simulate changes akin to going from high altitudes all the way down to sea-level.
 It might feel like the temperature is changing inside the pod, but it’s just the drastic changes in pressure.

 As the air pressure inside the pod fluctuates, your body adapts rapidly to the changes.
 The changes that your body experiences are similar to the changes that happen when you perform a high-intensity, full-body workout.
 You’ll leave the pod feeling like you just finished resistance training without the joint pain and other side effects of a typical workout.

 CVAC sessions provide many benefits to your body and the way it functions.
 In fact, the benefits of CVAC are very similar to the health benefits that you get from both aerobic and anaerobic exercise.
 However, you shouldn’t use the process as a complete substitute for exercise.
 The benefits of CVAC include: